You have plain text email creation in Gmail down, but what about sending out visually engaging HTML email newsletters in Gmail?

 - Be viewed as important.

 Don’t worry if you don’t see your exact profession below; you quickly will be able to relate.
-As you go through these examples, we challenge you to think of ways you should start incorporating visually Gmail newsletters in your every day email correspondence!
+As you go through these examples, we challenge you to think of ways you should start incorporating visual Gmail newsletters in your everyday email correspondence!
 Let’s get started…

 Your prospects and clients receive a lot of emails that look fairly similar and basic.
 All sales professionals look for ways to stand out from the crowd and look for shortcuts to save time crafting emails.

 Imagine, if you took nearly the same amount of time that you took to create a plain text email template and turned it into a visually appealing email newsletter that looked something like this?

 You’re sharing the exact same information.
 Instead of sharing a bunch of boring text and web links, you’ve turned them into a professional customized email to engage your customers and clients.

 Now you might be thinking that looks and sounds amazing, but it might be a bit complicated.

 The best part is the technique we’re going to show will take nearly the same amount of time as creating a plain text email template!
 We promise you will not have to deal with any HTML code to create a Gmail newsletter template.